1st European Conference on

 - Day 2, 04.04.2017, Afternoon sessions (breakout session ‘Digital IT infrastructure and connectivity’ and two plenaries), 14:15 – 16:30 https://webcast.ec.europa.eu/cad-day-2b

-The recordings will remain available on these links for two years.
+The web-stream videos will remain available on these links for two years.
+You can find the recordings also in the project’s Library.

 |09:15 - 09:35||